Force over Distance: Faster than Light

 Young ignores him.
 “So.
 What are we doing here?”

-“Hold up,” Matt says, looking at the colonel.
+“Hold up.”
+Matt looks to the colonel.

 Chloe stops, her hand inches from the controls.